 |Individual stop loss deductible||Average monthly premium|

-- Tailor your individual and aggregate deductibles to your team’s demographics and to the medical trends you’ve noticed among your employees.
+- Tailor your individual and aggregate deductibles to your team’s demographics and to the medical trends you’ve noticed among your employees

-- Reevaluate your deductible every year based on the claims you received the preceding year.
+- Reevaluate your deductible every year based on the claims you received the preceding year

 - Don’t plan for the “best case scenario.”
 You should be prepared to keep running your business even if all of your financial reserves are depleted from claims.

-Stop Loss Insurance: The Bottom Line
+The Bottom Line

-Stop loss insurance protects your business from high health care expenses.
+At the end of the day, stop-loss insurance protects your business from high health care expenses without taking coverage away from your employees.
 Small businesses that self-insure already face higher risks than businesses that purchase health insurance from a traditional insurance carrier.